SPRIGS/hs-hiring-assignment/readme.md

 npm install
 ```

-Link the current project with your SandBox portal by running
+Make sure youre logged in to the right sandbox portal on your default browser.
+Then link the current project with your portal by running
 ```
 hs init
 ```
 and follow the steps there (refer to the getting started document above).

-After this, if everything went well, there should be a `hubspot.config.yml` at the root of the project looking something like this
+If everything went well, there should be a `hubspot.config.yml` at the root of the project looking something like this
 ``` yml
 defaultPortal: DEV
 portals: